 Understand basic ECGs

 The ability to understand and react to ECGs is a major component of your ACLS exam.
 The patient’s heart rate and rhythm are key elements of any situation that requires ACLS training.
-Luckily, most people studying for the ACLS exam already have experience with ECGs and are familiar them.
+Luckily, most people studying for the ACLS exam already have experience with ECGs and are familiar with them.
 However, if you are not yet comfortable with your grasp of ECGs, there are several ways to improve your understanding.
 YouTube videos and ECG simulators are great ways to refresh or enhance your knowledge, but if your prior experience is minimal, then I would recommend taking an ECG course before attempting to earn an ACLS Certification.

-Answer the easier questions first.
+Answer the easier questions first

-Take your time and read questions carefully.
+Take your time and read the questions carefully

-In exams like ACLS where the information is dense and technical it is important to slow down and read each question carefully.
+In exams like ACLS where the information is dense and technical, it is important to slow down and read each question carefully.
 The slightest misinterpretation will typically result in an incorrect answer.
 Don’t let those miscues be a result of you rushing.
 Take the time to make sure you fully comprehend each question before answering it and moving on.

 This is perhaps the most simple, yet significant piece of advice I could give you when preparing for the ACLS test.
 Studying the algorithms and medications can be overwhelming.
 However, when it comes time to take the test it is important to remain calm and trust that you are fully prepared for anything it can throw at you.

-Online ACLS Certifications and Recertifications are a widely accepted alternative to the traditional method involving live-instruction.
+Online ACLS Certifications and Recertifications are a widely accepted alternative to the traditional method involving live instruction.
 Make sure you choose a program that is evidence-based, efficiently structured, and designed to prepare you by validating your knowledge, comprehension, cognitive application, analysis, synthesis, and evaluation of Advanced Cardiac Life Support.